shubhamguptak/CoronAI/README.md

 # CoronAI

 To Run this project
-1. First Install Pythhon 3.6 and Pip package
+1. First Install Python 3.6 and Pip package
 2. Then Move to the parent directory of the project and run pip install -r requirements.txt [This will install all the python libraries required to run project]
 3. Now run python app.py and open the local host url (127.0.0.1:5000) in the browser.